AlthariqFairuz/AlthariqFairuz/README.md

 ###

-<h3 align="left">My name is Muhammad Althariq Fairuz, I'm a machine learning and software engineer currently pursuing a Bachelor's degree in Informatics Engineering at Institut Teknologi Bandung (ITB)</h3>
+<h3 align="left">My name is Muhammad Althariq Fairuz, i'm currently pursuing a Bachelor's degree in Informatics Engineering at Institut Teknologi Bandung, soon will continue to pursue Master's degree at University College London </h3>

 ###